Cat senses: Taste

 The cat family has specialized taste bud receptors.
 Positively, their taste buds possess the two receptors TAS1R1 and TAS1R3 needed to detect umami.
-These receptors contain molecular changes that reduce their detection of glutamic acid and aspartic acid, the main amino acids tasted as umami flavor in humans while enhancing their detection of the nucleotides inosine monophosphate and free l-Histidine.
-These nucleotides are particularly enriched in tuna.
+These receptors contain molecular changes that reduce their detection of glutamic acid and aspartic acid, the main amino acids tasted as umami flavor in humans while enhancing their detection of the nucleotide inosine monophosphate and amino acid free l-Histidine.
+These compounds are particularly enriched in tuna.
 One of the researchers involved in this research has claimed, "I think umami is as important for cats as sweet is for humans".
 In their research paper they specifically argue the sensitivity to histidine and inosine explains the palatability of tuna for cats: "the specific combination of the high IMP and free l-Histidine contents of tuna, which produces a strong umami taste synergy that is highly preferred by cats".
-Negatively, cats lack the TAS1R2 protein, one of two required for function of the sweetness sensory receptor.
-This is due to a deletion in the relevant gene (Tas1r2) causes a shift in the genetic reading frame, leading to transcription stopping early and no detectable mRNA or protein produced.
+Cats lack the TAS1R2 protein, one of two required for function of the sweetness sensory receptor.
+This is due to a deletion in the relevant gene (Tas1r2) which causes a shift in the genetic reading frame, leading to transcription stopping early and no detectable mRNA or protein produced.
 The other protein, TAS1R3, is present and identical to that of other animals, and the relevant taste buds are still present but inactive.
 Such a genetic marker found in the entire family and not other animals must be the result of a mutation in an early ancestor; as a deletion mutation it could not revert, and thus would be inherited by all descendants, as the evolutionary tree branched out.
 Some scientists now believe this is the root of the cat family's extremely specialized evolutionary niche as a hunter and carnivore.
 Their modified sense of taste would cause them to some degree to ignore plants, a large part of whose taste appeal derives from their high sugar content, in favor of a high-protein carnivorous diet, which would still stimulate their remaining taste receptors.